 Pelvic organ prolapse is a chronic, painful condition that can be corrected with innovative surgical techniques.
-As a top-ranked OB-GYN in New York City & Bergen County, NJ, Dr. Ulas Bozdogan has extensive experience in treating pelvic organ prolapse in patients at Advanced Endometriosis Center, including minimally-invasive and robot-assisted surgeries to restore organ position and function.
+As a top-ranked OB-GYN in Midtown West, New York City & Bergen County, NJ, Dr. Ulas Bozdogan has extensive experience in treating pelvic organ prolapse in patients at Advanced Endometriosis Center, including minimally-invasive and robot-assisted surgeries to restore organ position and function.

 Pelvic organ prolapse is a condition that occurs when a pelvic organ descends (prolapses) from its normal position and begins pressing against the vaginal wall, eventually invading the vaginal canal.
 There are five primary types of pelvic organ prolapse:

 Sometimes, prolapse can be so severe, the end of the vagina may be forced out of its normal space and protrude beyond the vaginal opening, causing considerable pain and discomfort.

 Normally, the pelvic organs are held up and supported by a network of strong muscles and connective tissues called the pelvic floor.
 But sometimes, this network can become damaged or compromised so that it’s no longer able to support the organs.
 The most common causes of damage or injury to the pelvic floor include pregnancy and childbirth, obesity and hormonal changes, most notably those associated with menopause.
 Other contributing factors include chronic constipation, smoking, long-term use of steroids, older age, and prior hysterectomy.